gitter-badger/less-pocket/README.md

 ## Overview

-LESS files may (or may not) contain an advanced form of CSS.
-The LESS syntax supports variables, mixins, functions, and others features.
+LESS files may contain an advanced form of CSS.
+The LESS syntax supports new features like variables, mixins, functions, and other.
 Any block of standard CSS is valid LESS, but not the other way around.

 Full list of [LESS features](http://lesscss.org/features/).

 ## Compilers
-Many compilers for many environments.
-Let's list a handful of them.
+Many compilers exist according to the environment.
+Let's list a few of them.
 - [Node package](http://lesscss.org/usage/#command-line-usage)
 - [Gulp plugin](https://github.com/plus3network/gulp-less)
 - [Grunt plugin](https://github.com/gruntjs/grunt-contrib-less)